-This is the model assumed in this paper: we deal exclusively with the flow control " L_1 " inside the Benes fabric.
+This is the model assumed in this paper: we deal exclusively with the flow control inside the Benes fabric.
 We assume that this is of the credit-based backpressure type, independent of the type of flow control employed outside the fabric, in the overall network.
-Note from fig. 3 that L_1 backpressure operates on flow aggregates that consist of all network-wide (micro-)flows that share a common path (and priority level) within the switching fabric.
 Thus, in the rest of this paper, for an $N \times N$ fabric with pl priority levels, we only consider the $N^2 \times (pl)$ flows defined, each, by one specific fabric input port, i, one specific fabric output port, j, and one specific priority level.
-The merging of multiple external flows into one of our above internal flows, performed in the scheduler "Sch" in fig. 3, is performed in the ingress line card of the large switch, just before entry into the Benes fabric, and that is not a topic of the present paper.